- Students may engage in post-completion OPT after completion of their studies.

 Social Security Number

-UW's International Student Health Insurance Plan ends after students graduate and the day before the next quarter begins.
-It is highly risky to not to have health insurance in the U.S. We have created a list of OPT student friendly insurance companies.
+Consider purchasing annual coverage of UW's ISHIP insurance so that it lasts until August 31st after you graduate regardless of your class enrollment.
+It is highly risky not to have health insurance in the U.S. We have created a list of OPT student-friendly insurance companies.

 International Travel during OPT